XML Protocol Versioning

 With legacy signaling systems, great care was taken to ensure proper forward and backward compatibility between systems.
 Such design principles are no less important today and should be applied appropriately to XML to ensure that two communicating XML-based systems can properly interwork when protocol enhancements are inevitably made.

-Ensuring proper XML protocol interworking requires protocol designers to follow a basic set of rules, borrowing from experience, but applied to the newer XML technology.
+Ensuring proper XML protocol interworking requires protocol designers to follow a basic set of rules, borrowing from experience, but applied to the XML-based syntax.

 Signal Version Information